paluh/purescript-boomerang/README.md

         `a -> (tok -> (tok, b))`

-Now, if we assume that our parser doesn't rely only on input token when doing parsing step then we can move `b` argument to a result of parsing (resulting token will be the same for all `b`'s):
+Now, if we assume that our parser does rely only on input token when doing parsing step then we can move `b` argument to a result of parsing (resulting token will be the same for all `b`'s):

     * parser:

         `tok -> (b -> a, tok)`

-Similarly we can assume that in serializer function, resulting `b` value doesn't depend on initial token and extract it from all results:
+Similarly we can assume that in serializer function, remainig `b` value doesn't depend on initial token and extract it from all results:

     * serializer: